Ismail-elkorchi/ui-kit/packages/ui-primitives/README.md

 - Initial focus relies on native `<dialog>` behavior; popovers/tooltips leave focus on the trigger unless the host moves it.
 - Outside-dismiss policy: click popovers dismiss on outside click when not using the native Popover API; tooltips close on pointer/blur; dialog cancel reports `escape`.

+## Form association fallback

+Form-associated primitives use `ElementInternals` when available.
+When it is unavailable, components fall back to reflecting their current value on the host `value` attribute and continue to emit their normal change/input or component-specific events.
+In fallback mode, the controls do not participate in native form submission or constraint validation, so value collection and validation must be handled by the host.

 ## Components and contracts

 ### `<uik-alert>`